Print the recipe card! Homemade Yogurt Using Shelf Stable Ingredients

 This week I’ve been experimenting making *yogurt* from powdered milk and shelf stable starts.
-Having made five batches of yogurt in all (with three that turned out) I’ve discovered is that it’s completely possible to do, even using powdered milk and no actual yogurt to start with– and it’s simple to make.
+Having made five batches of yogurt in all (with three turning out) I’ve discovered is that it’s completely possible to do, even using powdered milk and no actual “fresh” yogurt to start with…and it’s simple to make!
 All you need is a good thermometer and the right ingredients.

 As plain yogurt, it can be used as a sour cream topping substitute while flavored it can be enjoyed for breakfasts and snacks!

 4 cups water

 ~either~ 3 “Acidophilus Three Billion” tablets, crushed or 1/2 packet of Yo’Gourmet freeze-dried yogurt starter

 The Acidophilus tablet container states that it requires no refrigeration.
 The Yo’Gourmet starter, on the other hand, was purchased off the shelf (not in the refrigerator section as I’ve seen it sold in some places) and since I bought it I never realized that it should be refrigerated until I saw this note on the bottom of the box.
 Still, even though it was never refrigerated (and on top of that, expired!) it still worked even at half the strength as the instructions on the box suggest (as you’ll see below).
 Happy surprise!